Al-Qadim: Important concepts

 Zakhara's society is made up mainly of humans, but demihumans such as elves and dwarves are present in the setting as well, as well as humanoids such as orcs, goblinoids, and ogres.
 Unlike most settings, there is practically no racial disharmony in Zakhara: humans, elves, and orcs alike share the same culture, lifestyle, and social status, and races traditionally considered evil savages, such as goblins, are instead valued members of society.
 The nomadic Al-Badia are predominantly human, whereas the Al-Hadhar possess greater diversity.
 The nomads and city-dwellers, humans and non-humans alike are all united as a single culture under a single religion (a polytheistic pastiche of Islam) and as subjects of the caliph; the entire continent is effectively a single empire, although different regions, city-states, and tribes have unique local cultures.

 Not all inhabitants of Zakhara belong to the shared culture, however: there are many tribes of pagan human barbarians who reject the Law of the Loregiver and the worship of the Pantheon, and certain monstrous races—including the yuan-ti, the vile yak-men (or yikaria as they call themselves), and most giants—dwell apart in their own societies.

 The people of Zakhara speak and write a common language called Midani (represented by Arabic).

-Zakhara has a wide variety of gods, but all recognize the power of Fate.
-Fate may cast down the mightiest sultan or raise up the meanest beggar.
-None can agree on her nature, whether the mother of the gods or an elemental force.
-All acknowledge her power, however.
+Zakhara has a wide variety of gods, but all recognize the power of Fate, who may cast down the mightiest sultan or raise up the meanest beggar.
+None can agree on her nature, whether the mother of the gods or an elemental force, but all acknowledge her power.
 In Dungeons & Dragons game terms, Fate is not given statistics, spells, or priesthoods as are most deities.
+This pantheon includes Hajama, Hakiyah, Haku, Jauhar, Jisan, Kor, Najm, Selan, and Zann, as well as local deities and demigods such as Bala, Ragarra, and Vataqatal.

 In the distant past, a woman known only as the Loregiver penned the scrolls that clearly laid out the laws of the land, some say guided by the hand of Fate.
 The wisdom of this Lore was immediately recognized and became the basis of law in Zakhara.
 The vast majority of Al-Hadhar and most Al-Badia are Enlightened in the way of the Loregiver.